-We quit the traditional lifestyle to roam the US in our travel trailer, the Intech Sol.
-We want to share our real experiences with you.
+We quit the traditional lifestyle to roam the US in our travel trailer, the Intech Sol, and we leash-trained our cat while on the road.

 When you see a dog on a leash, it's hard to stop everything you're doing to give it some lovin'.
 When you see a cat on a leash, you do a double-take.
 Can cats even be leashed?
 Yes, they can, and we will give you some ideas on how we trained our cat to walk on a leash.

 For us, leash-training our cat would allow us to take her outside with us while we were at camping sites.
 Many RV, state, and national parks require that pets must be leashed outside.
 We also wanted to make sure our cat wouldn't bolt and run up a tree if she was startled.

 Cats like to explore their territory, so you can take your leash-trained cat to explore around the RV, which could ease their anxiety of going to a new place.
 Other reasons to leash train your cat would be to take them with you when exploring the great outdoors, to allow you to control your cat while in an unfamiliar place, and to allow your cat to exercise outside instead of being restricted indoors.